Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b PHOTOMETRY

-To calculate the Barycentric Julian Date (BJD) of each exposure we used the mid-exposure time of each frame, based on the UTCS-OBS value in the FITS header and the frame number.
-We performed our barycentric light-time correction using our own code and the coordinates of the {\em Spitzer} spacecraft from the Horizons ephemeris system of the Jet Propulsion Laboratory.
-The times are corrected to BJD\sb{TDB} to remove the effects of leap seconds and relativity.
+To calculate the BJD of each exposure we used the mid-exposure time of each frame, based on the UTCS-OBS value in the FITS header and the frame number.
+We performed our barycentric light-time correction using our own code and the coordinates of the {\em Spitzer} spacecraft from the Horizons ephemeris system of the JPL.
+The times are corrected to BJD\sb{TDB} to remove the effects of leap seconds and light-travel time across the exoplanet's orbit.